 COVID-19 NOTICE - REDUCING EXPOSURE TO CORONAVIRUS:

-Pursuant to General Order 20-3 and the Fourth Extension, thereof, and pursuant to General Order 20-4 and the Amendment, thereof, all parties are to appear telephonically for non-evidentiary hearings through December 31, 2020.
+Pursuant to General Order 20-3 and the Fifth Extension, thereof, and pursuant to General Order 20-4 and the Amendment, thereof, all parties are to appear telephonically for non-evidentiary hearings through December 31, 2020.
 To make an appearance, please call (877) 336-1829, access code 5564497, several minutes before the hearing.
 For questions or concerns, please contact Liz Pascua at Liz_Pascua@azb.uscourts.gov.

 Presides in Phoenix Courtroom 701

 A. Common Errors Regarding Compliance with Local Rules and General Orders

 Particular attention should be given to procedures regarding first day orders and the following Local Bankruptcy Rules: Local Rule 1073-1(d) and (e) requiring motions for joint administration to be filed in the lower-numbered case; 4001-1 governing motions for relief from stay; 6004-1 governing asset sales; 9004-1(e) requiring hearing dates and times to be included in captions when known; 9013-1(d) requiring a form of order to accompany a motion that may be granted ex parte; 9013-1(e) requiring certification of personal attempts to resolve discovery disputes; 9013-1(h) governing procedures for obtaining accelerated hearings; and 9013-1(j) requiring a notice of hearing to accompany any motion that requires a hearing.
 Copies of all general orders and local rules can be downloaded from the Arizona Bankruptcy Court web site.

 B. Using Notice with Bar Dates for Responses

 In addition to the bar date procedures established by the Local Rules, unless the court orders otherwise, the moving party may use a bar date notice for all: